< Return to Cluster Directory

 The Midlands hosts one of the world’s largest aerospace clusters specialising in aircraft propulsion innovation and manufacturing, with a mature supply chain of over 500 businesses.

-The Midlands is home to 27% of the UK’s nuclear and nuclear-related businesses and is at the forefront of next-generation nuclear technology innovation, with nationally significant cutting-edge assets such as Rolls- Royce Small Modular Reactor (SMR) and the UK’s only fusion prototype.
+The region is home to 27% of the UK’s nuclear and nuclear-related businesses and is at the forefront of next-generation nuclear technology innovation, with nationally significant cutting-edge assets such as Rolls- Royce Small Modular Reactor (SMR) and the UK’s only fusion prototype.

 The Midlands accounts for a larger share of ceramics, materials and metals companies than any other region in the UK.